kihab/f1-app/infrastructure/docker.md

   Builds from `../backend`, injects environment variables (including the Postgres connection string), depends on the DB being healthy, and exposes port 3000 for API access.
 * **redis:**
   Runs Redis 7 (alpine) as an in-memory cache for improving API response times.
 The backend automatically connects to this service for caching frequently accessed data.
+* **pgadmin:**
+  Runs pgAdmin 4 (version 8.6), a web-based PostgreSQL administration tool that provides a graphical interface to manage the database.
+It's accessible via a web browser at http://localhost:8080 using the credentials admin@f1.com (email) and adminpw123 (password).

 ```yaml
 services: